zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

     weight: 50
 ```

-If the configuration is in a file, the EPP command line argument `--configFile`
+If the configuration is in a file, the EPP command line argument `--config-file`
 should be used to specify the full path of the file in question.
 For example:

 ```yaml